History of decompression research and development: The arterial bubble decompression model

-The arterial bubble assumption is also consistent with the accidental production of arterial bubbles.
-One scenario considers a shunt at the heart or lung level that passes bubbles from the venous to the arterial side.
+The arterial bubble model could also explain the unexpected production of arterial bubbles.
+One possibility considers a shunt in the heart or lung that allows bubbles to pass from the venous side to the arterial side.
 A patent foramen ovale (PFO) is thought to only open in certain conditions.
-A PFO conveniently explains neurological accidents after recreational air diving without any procedure violation, but it does not explain vestibular hits in deep diving.
+A patent foramen ovale shunt is a plausible explanation for neurological symptoms after recreational air diving without violations of procedure, but it does not explain vestibular hits in deep diving.
 Vestibular symptoms can appear very early in the decompression, long before the massive bubble production required to overload the system.